 - Yellow leaves – Unfortunately, yellowing leaves is a common symptom of many pepper plant issues.
 However, spider mite damage will cause the leaves of your plants to turn yellow as well.

-- Webbing – This is the easiest symptom of spider mites to stop.
+- Webbing – This is the easiest symptom of spider mites to identify.
 However, if you are seeing webbing on your pepper plants, your spider mite infestation is already quite severe.
 Ideally, you want to catch the infestation before it gets to this point.

 Preventing spider mites on your pepper plants

 Spider mites prefer dry and hot conditions.
-They prefer high temperatures and low humidity as opposed to cold conditions.
+They prefer high temperatures and low humidity as opposed to cold and/or wet conditions.
 Indoors, a spider mite infestation can pop up at any time of year.
 This is especially important if you are starting plants indoors.

 Preventing spider mites: